TurboTax Business Depreciation & Section 179 Deduction Help Center

 The straight line depreciation method allows you to deduct the same amount of depreciation during every year of an asset's useful life.

-The straight line depreciation amount is the cost of asset minus the salvage value, divided by the number of useful life years.
-For example, an asset that cost $10,000 originally and will be worth $1,000 after a useful life of 15 years will have a straight line depreciation of $600 per year. [(10,000 - 1,000) / 15] = 600
+The straight line depreciation amount is the basis of the asset divided by the number of useful life years.
+For example, an asset that has a basis of $10,000 will have a straight line depreciation amount of $667 per year. [(10,000 / 15] = 667.

 Assuming you're allowed to use it, straight line depreciation can be beneficial if your business is new and you expect limited income in the early years because it gives you a larger deduction than MACRS towards the end of the asset's useful life.
 If you choose straight line depreciation for an asset, you must continue to use straight line depreciation for the life of the asset; you cannot later switch to MACRS.